 - How do I find a health care provider (doctor, dentist or pharmacist) in my area who accepts Medicaid or CHIP?

-- What do families pay for coverage under Medicaid and CHIP?
+- What do families pay for coverage under Medicaid or CHIP?

-- When can I apply for Medicaid and CHIP?
+- When can I apply for Medicaid or CHIP?
 Is there a certain time of year I can apply?

-- How do I apply for Medicaid and CHIP?
+- How do I apply for Medicaid or CHIP?

 Medicaid and CHIP coverage is for U.S. citizens and certain lawfully present immigrants.
 To find information about the Medicaid and CHIP programs in your state, go to Learn About Programs in Your State or call 1-877-KIDS-NOW (1-877-543-7669).
 When you call the free and confidential hotline, you’ll be connected to someone in your state who can help you learn whether your children may qualify and help you enroll them.